Houdini 22.0 Nodes Geometry nodes

 Keep Template Joint Offsets

-When on, the local tweak offsets from the supplied shape template are applied to the input skeleton.
+When turned on, the local tweak offsets from the supplied shape template are applied to the input skeleton.

 Keep Template World Transform